BDunham484/super-duper-broccoli/01-Class-Content/20-React/02-Challenge/README.md

 WHEN I view the navigation titles
 THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
 WHEN I click on a navigation title
-THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+THEN the browser URL changes and I am presented with the corresponding section below the navigation and that title is highlighted
 WHEN I load the portfolio the first time
 THEN the About Me title and section are selected by default WHEN I am presented with the About Me section